 Residency begins with an intensive intake process.
 Potential residents are scored based on their answers to various questions about the history of the family.
 These topics range from previous domestic violence and alcohol and drug use to health issues and employment history.
 Based on their answers to these questions, potential residents are placed on a priority-based waiting list.
 When a family is selected for an open unit, they are contacted by staff to arrange a time to complete the intake process.
 This includes a review of the Samaritan House rules and policies, as well as a urinalysis drug test.

 Upon successful completion of the intake process residents are assigned a unit based on family size.
 Each of our units is a legally defined self-contained dwelling that includes full kitchen and bathroom facilities.
 Orientation in this unit includes expectations of cleanliness and compliance with house rules which include a curfew, quiet hours and participation in house chores, case management and wellness programming.
 Samaritan House is a drug and alcohol free facility.

 During the first thirty days of residency, our residents are in a state of “Emergency Shelter.”
 This indicates that they are to be in a purposeful period of crisis de-escalation and resolution.
 These crises can range from financial problems to family and custody issues, as well as legal obligations.
 Reyna Brown, case manager, works with each resident to determine their particular obstacles and challenges that prevented them from keeping their home prior to residency.
-Jeff works to integrate the realities of life outside our walls into case management while working with residents to address the specific issues or obstacles that led to their homelessness; not what they should need.
+Reyna works to integrate the realities of life outside our walls into case management while working with residents to address the specific issues or obstacles that led to their homelessness; not what they should need.
 Each resident is unique, as are their challenges.
 This delicate balance ensures that upon graduation, residents are equipped with the tools needed to be successful renters or homeowners.